SegersIan/knowledge-base/content/cybersecurity/network-security.md

 * ![img](assets/zero_trust_architecture.png)
   * [Source - NIST Zero Trust Architecture (NIST SP 800-207)](https://csrc.nist.gov/pubs/sp/800/207/final)
   * *Subjct*: The actors
-  * *Policy Engines*: Are the decision/rule engines"
+  * *Policy Engines*: Are the decision/rule engines
   * *Policy Administrators*: Enforce the decisions
   * *Policy Enforcement Points*: Where enforcement happens
     * Commonly deployed as a local agent
   * *Control Plane*
     * *Adaptive Identity/Authentication* - use context-based authN
       * based on: location subject, device of subject, does device meet security, ...
-      * Can request additional validation for AuthN if necesary
+      * Can request additional validation for AuthN if necessary
     * *Threat Scope Reduction (limited blast radius)*
       * `least privilege` + `identity based network segmentation`
         * meaning, based on your identity, the scope for network segmentation is set for the subject.